 If you're headed to Clemson University for a campus visit, one thing you won't have to worry about is finding lots of nearby places to get some delicious food.

-Tim Todd, a Clemson alum and the executive director of Upcountry South Carolina, came up with this list of a dozen of his favorite places to eat in Tiger Town.
+Tim Todd, a Clemson alum and the executive director of Upcountry South Carolina, came up with this list of his favorite places to eat in Tiger Town.

 Mac's Drive In: "This is the place where anyone who's anyone at Clemson can be found!"
 The walls of Mac's are covered with Clemson memorabilia, and legend has it that you can't graduate from Clemson if you haven't eaten here.
 It doesn't have a website, but you can watch a documentary about it.

 Sardi's Den: Another great locals place, Sardi's serves "incredible ribs!"

 The Smokin' Pig: "One of the best barbecue joints around."
 There's also a location in Williamston.

 Pot Belly Deli: serves great sandwiches and soups.